hoishing/zero-game/README.md

 ### Audio

-- Sound FX: pick from https://freesound.org
+- Sound FX: download from https://freesound.org
-- level theme songs: purchase from [melody loops](https://www.melodyloops.com/).
+- Level theme songs: purchase from [Melody Loops](https://www.melodyloops.com/).
 They are not shared in this repo due to license limitation.

 ### Graphics